-Dr. Liza Bruni.
-Associate Superintendent Haven Administrative Center 102 South Cedar Road New Lenox, IL 60451 Ibruni@nlsd122.org 815-485-2169
+Dr. Liza Bruni, Associate Superintendent Haven Administrative Center 102 South Cedar Road New Lenox, IL 60451 lbruni@nlsd122.org 815-485-2169 Complaint Managers: Dr. Liza Bruni, Associate Superintendent Haven Administrative Center 102 South Cedar Road New Lenox, IL 60451 Ibruni@nlsd122.org

-Complaint Managers:

-Amanda Novotny, Director of Special Education Haven Administrative Center 102 South Cedar Road New Lenox, IL 60451 anovotnv@nlsd122.org 815-485-2169

-Mr. Robert Groos, Business Manager, CSBO Haven Administrative Center 102 South Cedar Road New Lenox, IL 60451 rgroos@nlsd122.org 815-485-2169
+Mr. Robert Groos, Business Manager/CSBO Haven Administrative Center 102 South Cedar Road New Lenox, IL 60451 rgroos@nlsd122.org 815-485-2169

-Dr. Liza Bruni, Associate Superintendent Haven Administrative Center 102 South Cedar Rd.
-New Lenox, IL, 60451 Ibruni@nlsd122.org 815-485-2169
+Title IX Coordinator: Dr. Liza Bruni, Associate Superintendent Haven Administrative Center 102 South Cedar Road New Lenox, IL 60451 Ibruni@nlsd122.org 815-485-2169

-- 4. Consistent with federal and State laws and rules governing student privacy rights, the Superintendent or designee shall promptly inform the parent(s)/guardian(s) of every student involved in an alleged incident of bullying and discuss, as appropriate, the availability of social work services, counseling, school psychological services, other interventions, and restorative measures. - 5.
+- 4. Consistent with federal and State laws and rules governing student privacy rights, the parent(s)/guardian(s) of all students involved in an alleged incident of bullying will be notified of such, along with threats, suggestions, or instances of self-harm determined to be the result of bullying, within 24 hours after the school's administration made aware of the student's involvement in the incident.
+As appropriate, the school's administration shall also discuss the availability of social work services, counseling, school psychological services, other interventions, and restorative measures.
+The school shall make diligent efforts to notify a parent or legal guardian, utilizing all contact information the school has available or that can be reasonably obtained within the 24-hour period. - 5.
 The Superintendent or designee shall promptly investigate and address reports of bullying, by, among other things: - a.
 Making all reasonable efforts to complete the investigation within 10 school days after the date the report of a bullying incident was received and taking into consideration additional relevant information received during the course of the investigation about the reported bullying incident. - b.
 Involving appropriate school support personnel and other staff persons with knowledge, experience, and training on bullying prevention, as deemed appropriate, in the investigation process. - c.
-Notifying the Building Principal or school administrator or designee of the reported incident of bullying as soon as possible after the report is received. - d.
+Notifying the Building Principal or school administrator or designee of the reported incident of bullying as soon as possible after the report is received.

+d.
 Consistent with federal and State laws and rules governing student privacy rights, providing parents/guardians of the students who are parties to the investigation information about the investigation and an opportunity to meet with the Building Principal or school administrator or his or her designee to discuss the investigation, the findings of the investigation, and the actions taken to address the reported incident of bullying.